jgpc42/jmh-clojure/README.md

 ;;     {:name :vec, :params {:count 100000}, :score [8.5783753539823E7 "ops/s"]})
 ```

 The `run` fn takes a benchmark environment and an optional map.
-We select the `:quick` type: an alias for some common JMH options.
+We select the `:quick` type: an [alias][alias-doc] for some common options.
 We override our default `:count` parameter sequence to measure our fn against small and large inputs.
 We also enable the gc profiler.

 Notice how we have four results: one for each combination of parameter and benchmark fn.
-For this example, we have omitted lots of additional result map data.
+For this example, we have omitted lots of additional result map data, including the [profiler][profilers] information.

 Note that the above results were taken from multiple [runs][result], which is always a good practice when benchmarking.

+#### Alternate ways to run

 Benchmarking expressions or fns manually without the data specification is also supported.
 For example, the `run-expr` macro provides an interface similar to [criterium][criterium].
 However, this forgoes JMH process isolation.
 For more on why benchmarking this way on the JVM can be sub-optimal, see [here][extended].